Logikable/GDDBot/README.md

 There is also a flow that users expect when running commands.
 I rarely put functionality in the parameterless command (i.e. just `/poll`), since many users run a command for the first time to learn its functionality.
 This should display a help menu, which users can then craft their intended command from.
 So far, the main exception to this rule is for aliases (e.g. `/addrole` instead of `/role add`), since the functionality is baked into the name.

+The command parsing logic is hierarchical.
+This means that the first argument is parsed first, then the rest of the command is processed by the appropriate section of the code.

+In addition, the help menu for any command is displayed in two ways: the parameterless command, and `/help <name>`.
+As such, the

 ### Commands

 #### /poll

 ### Contributing